phaserjs/template-nextjs/README.md

 We have provided a default project structure to get you started.
 This is as follows:

-- `src/app/layout.tsx` - A basic Next.js component entry point.
+- `src/pages/_document.tsx` - A basic Next.js component entry point.
 It is used to define the `<html>` and `<body>` tags and other globally shared UI.
 - `src` - Contains the Next.js client source code.
-- `src/app/icon.png` - The default favicon for the project.
-- `src/app/globals.css` - Some simple global CSS rules to help with page layout.
+- `src/styles/globals.css` - Some simple global CSS rules to help with page layout.
 You can enable Tailwind CSS here.
-- `src/app/page.tsx` - The main Next.js component.
+- `src/page/_app.tsx` - The main Next.js component.
-- `src/app/App.tsx` - Midleware component used to run Phaser in client mode.
+- `src/App.tsx` - Midleware component used to run Phaser in client mode.
 - `src/game/PhaserGame.tsx` - The React component that initializes the Phaser Game and serve like a bridge between React and Phaser.
 - `src/game/EventBus.ts` - A simple event bus to communicate between React and Phaser.
 - `src/game` - Contains the game source code.
 - `src/game/main.tsx` - The main **game** entry point.
 This contains the game configuration and start the game.
 - `src/game/scenes/` - The Phaser Scenes are in this folder.
+- `public/favicon.png` - The default favicon for the project.
 - `public/assets` - Contains the static assets used by the game.
 ## React Bridge